crate/crate-operator/docs/source/configuration.rst

    The default value is ``3600`` seconds.

+.. envvar:: SCALING_TIMEOUT

+   When scaling a cluster, the operator will sometimes need to deallocate some CrateDB nodes before turning them off.
+To ensure the operator keeps functioning on the resource, scaling operations will be aborted after this many seconds and considered failed.
+Set to ``0`` to disable timeouts.

+   The default value is ``3600`` seconds.

 .. envvar:: TESTING

    During development or testing, some contraints enforced by the operator may